-This is a brilliant piece of methodology for improving the performance of your expanded text ads and will help you move away from writing boring ads in excel as you check that they are under the character limits!
+This is a brilliant piece of methodology for improving the performance of your expanded text ads, and will surely help you to move away from writing mundane ads in Excel!

 Image source: PPC Hero

-Here is PPC Hero’s data for the call to action case study when they examined lead generation accounts.
+Here is PPC Hero’s data for the call-to-action case study in which they examined lead generation accounts.

 Image source: PPC Hero

-When it came to ecommence accounts PPC Hero found that Learn more had by far the highest conversion rate, however when it came to CTR calls to actions that contained the words “apply” had the highest CTR.
-Overall when looking at conversions per 100,000 impressions which takes into account which advert has both the highest CTR and the highest conversion rate the call to action “learn more” was best.
+When it came to eCommence accounts, PPC Hero found that “learn more” had by far the highest conversion rate, however when it came to CTR, call-to-actions that contained the words “apply” were the most successful.

-We would therefore suggest using this within your adverts – however we’d also suggest testing other call-to-actions, as these results may vary depending on the vertical that they are in.
+We would therefore suggest using this within your adverts – however we’d also suggest testing other call-to-actions, as these results may vary depending on the vertical that they’re in.

-This cases study did not take into account possible mobile calls to actions which may be more effective at generating call conversions.
-So when displaying adverts to users on mobile devices where your goal is to generate the maximum number of call leads, we’d suggest that you also test call-to-actions like “call now” and “phone now”.
+Note that this case study did not take into account possible mobile call-to-actions, which may be more effective at generating call conversions.
+So when displaying adverts to users on mobile devices, and where your goal is to generate the maximum number of call leads, we’d suggest that you also test call-to-actions like “call now” and “phone now”.

-The mobile preferred option that used to be available on the old ad text format has now been removed for the expanded text ads so if you want to change your messaging then you will need to segment your adverts at campaign level.
-To do this you will need to duplicate your current campaigns and then add bid modifiers of – 100% to both tablet and desktop devices.
+The mobile-preferred option which used to be available on the old ad text format has now been removed for the expanded text ads, so if you want to change your messaging, you’ll need to segment your adverts at campaign level.

-If you are looking to generate calls from your adverts, which is a smart idea as research by word stream shows that leads where somebody calls you is X more valuable to your business than leads where a users has filled out a form on your website, then using mobile friendly call to actions is essential.
+If you are looking to generate calls from your adverts, which is a smart idea (supported by research from WordStream, which shows that leads where somebody calls you are more valuable to your business than leads where a users has filled out a form on your website), then using mobile-friendly call-to-actions is essential.

-We would suggest change your enquire now, or buy now call to action on your main desktop and tablet adverts to a mobile friendly one such as “Call now” or “phone us now”.
+In this case, we’d changing your “enquire now” or “buy now” call-to-actions on main desktop and tablet adverts to a mobile-friendly alternative, such as “call now” or “phone us now”.

 There are 2 main reasons why this is the case.
-Firstly, highlighting the features of a product/service appeals to people who are in the comparison section of the buying cycle who are comparing features of different products to decide what they are going to purchase, whereas expanded text ads that contain benefits tend to appear to people who are later in the buying cycle.
+Firstly, highlighting the features of a product/service appeals to people who are in the Comparison section of the buying cycle, and are comparing features of different products to decide what they’re going to purchase; whereas highlighting the benefits in an expanded text ad tends to appeal to people who are later in the buying cycle.

-The key is to translate the features that your product has into benefits for the end user.
+The key here is to translate the features of your product into the benefits it provides for the end user.
 (No one’s really interested if you call your golf clubs ‘durable’, but they will be interested if you call them ‘reliable’.
 Sure, they may only be reliable BECAUSE they’re so durable, but semantics is very important here.
 Trust me.)
-By doing this you will appeal to people later in the buying cycle and help eliminate the extra mental step that buyers have to take as they read your search results.
+By doing this, you’ll be appealing to people later on in the buying cycle, and helping buyers to eliminate the extra mental step that they have to take as they read your search results.

-6. Make your expanded text ads localised by including the name of the city they are targeting (service providers only)
+6. Make your expanded text ads localised by including the name of the city you are targeting (Service Providers only)

-Writing location based adverts that contain the name of the location that they are targeted at can be a very effective way to improve the performance of expanded text ads for service-based advertisers.
+Writing location-based adverts that contain the name of the location that they’re targeted to can be a very effective way to improve the performance of expanded text ads for service-based advertisers.